Digital Health

 Whilst “Digital Health” has many different aspects one common thread is data and how the growing body of data is collected, aggregated, analysed and acted upon.
 Thus, a key need in the digital health space is the availability of usable data to provide the “fuel” for generating value.

-- Our work is structured in the following 5 areas.
+- To realise the opportunities that digital health presents, our work is structured in the following 5 areas.